G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
+  try ordinary buttons in frameset for main mode selection
   - make easier to click options on mobile
   - check display OK with large numbers of spots
   - add a list option (replace tiles) as an *option*